SlinkierApple13/BukkitPlugin.Railchess/README.md

 **Gameplay**\
 Players join a RailchessStand (by commands), and a player types a command to start a game.
-At one's turn to move, one left/right-clicks on one's destination with a blaze_rod in one's main hand.\
+At one's turn to move, one left/right-clicks on one's destination with `minecraft:blaze_rod` in one's main hand.\
 Each player has a specific colour; a player's position and claimed stations will be marked with his/her respective colour.\
 Players can leave the game by typing commands.